-Personal injury damages are monetary awards injured people may receive as compensation for harm caused by another party’s negligence.
+Personal injury damages are monetary awards injured people may receive as compensation for harm caused by another party.
 “Damages” is also the term used for the injuries the person sustained by this harm.
-Personal injury damage awards may be received for physical and emotional harm, and also for property damage that occurred due to an accident or incident that was someone else’s fault.
+Plaintiffs may receive personal injury damage awards for physical and emotional harm, as well as property damage that occurred due to an accident or incident that was someone else’s fault.

-If you or a loved one has been injured or someone has died due to another party’s negligence, you may be entitled to compensation.
-A Louisiana personal injury lawyer may be able to examine your individual situation, determine if you have grounds for a personal injury lawsuit, and pursue a settlement for damages on your behalf.
+If you or a loved one was injured in a preventable accident in Louisiana, you may be entitled to collect compensation.
+A Louisiana personal injury lawyer from our firm may represent you.
+Our legal team can examine your case, determine if you have grounds for a personal injury claim or lawsuit, and pursue a settlement for personal injury damages on your behalf.

-According to Louisiana Civil Code Article 2315, every person who harms another must compensate that person for the harm done.
-If you are harmed, you may apply for compensation through insurance, or you may file a personal injury lawsuit for damages.
+According to CC Art.
+2315, every person who harms another individual must compensate the victim for the harm done.
+If you are harmed, you may apply for compensation through insurance or file a personal injury lawsuit for damages.

 For a free legal consultation, call (337) 777-7777

 Personal Injury Damages You May Receive Are Based on Losses You Suffered

 If you win a lawsuit for a personal injury claim in Louisiana, there are several types of damages you may be awarded.
 These include:

 These are economic damages for specific monetary losses and costs due to the accident.
 Examples of special damages are: